uzuky/imgMiiverse/README.md

 English
 ===========
 Copy screenshot URL easily on Miiverse(Don't have to search URL in page source).
-Almost all 3DS screenshots file type is MPO(3D-viewing file type : also can see JPG).
+Almost all 3DS screenshots file type are MPO(3D-viewing file type : also can see JPG).
 Others are JPG.